bahrus/carbon-copy/README.md

 If no url is specified before the hash symbol, then the code will assume the id exists and is searchable via document.getElementById.

-You can specify parameters the referenced template can retrieve via the set attribute:
+You can specify parameters the referenced template can retrieve via the set attribute, which is a semi-colon delimited list of name/value pairs (using the colon as the assignment operator):

 ```html
     <c-c href="#noMatter" set="verb:do"></c-c><br>
     <c-c href="#noMatter" set="verb:say"></c-c>
 ```

-The referenced template can retrieve these parameters via the get attribute:
+The referenced template can retrieve these parameters via the get attribute, also semicolon delimited:

 ```html
 <template id="noMatter">No matter what we <c-c get="verb"></c-c> (no matter what we <c-c get="verb"></c-c>)</template>